 Drowning Impact Awareness Month Proclamation

-From year to date (July 6th), Pima County had 68 water-related incidents, and 19 of those results in deaths.
-Three of these incidents occurred over the Fourth of July weekend, with one fatality.
+Three water-related incidents occurred over the Fourth of July weekend, with one fatality.

 When school begins, there is usually a spike in drowning numbers, so please stay safe!